 Characterized by soreness and pain triggered by movement, neck stiffness is a fairly common complaint.
 In most instances, this type of neck pain is a temporary inconvenience not related to a serious medical condition.
-Knowing what triggers to avoid, or at least when to check with your doctor or a Los Angeles spine doctor, may minimize your experiences with neck stiffness.
+Knowing what triggers to avoid, or at least when to check with your doctor or a reputable spine surgeon Santa Monica patients can turn to, may minimize your experiences with neck stiffness.
 Here are 3 things that might be causing stiffness in your neck.

 Any muscle directly or indirectly supporting the neck can become a source of pain if overstretched or pulled beyond its natural range of motion.
 Connecting the neck with the shoulder, the levator scapulae muscle is especially susceptible to strain.
 Neck strain may also be triggered by:

 Neck stiffness is sometimes a symptom of a structural problem in the neck.
 Any of the 7 bones of the cervical spine and corresponding joints and spongy discs may be affected by an injury or normal wear and tear.
 Cervical spine conditions possibly resulting in neck stiffness and pain include:

 Considered rare but serious enough to warrant immediate medical attention, neck stiffness accompanied by a headache or a high fever may be a sign of meningitis or a similar infection.
 Related symptoms sometimes include: